Sitecore/MVP-Site/README.md

 ### 🎭 Site switches

-If you only want to start either the MVP or the SUGCON rendering container(s), you can use pass in one of the following switch args
+If you only want to start either the MVP or the SUGCON rendering container(s), you can use one of the following switch args
 * `-StartSugconSites`
 * `-StartMvpSite`